jonkster/mathscribe/README.md

 A simple web application to assist people with handwriting difficulties show written arithmetical working.

+The interface is presented via a browser and built using Angular 2.0.

 It uses a neural net based OCR web service to recognise drawn figures built using [convnetjs](https://github.com/karpathy/convnetjs).